Karim García: New York Yankees

 García's numbers improved dramatically upon joining the Yankees, as he batted .305 in 52 games.
 He also displayed a far steadier glove, committing just two errors.

 García is likely best remembered for two incidents in the 2003 American League Championship Series at Fenway Park against the rival Boston Red Sox.
 Following a Hideki Matsui double that gave the Yankees a 4–2 lead in game three, García was plunked with a Pedro Martínez pitch thrown behind his head.
 A verbal altercation with Martínez caused benches to empty, and interrupted play.
 Shortly afterwards, Martínez famously told Peter Gammons during an interview on ESPN:

 Karim García, who's Karim García?
 I have no respect for that guy.
 I don't have anything to prove to that guy.
 He needs to be forcing himself to come up to where I am, to my level.
 When you talk about Jeter, Bernie Williams, Paul O'Neill, guys like that that you really tip your hat, that you can understand.
 But guys like Karim García, what?
 So what?
 Who are you?
 Who are you Karim García to try to test Pedro Martínez, a proven player for ten years?
 That's what I don't understand.
 Why would I hit Karim García?

-Later in the same game, García jumped into the bullpen to assist Yankees teammate Jeff Nelson in a fight with a groundskeeper.
-Martinez later referenced his famous quote during the Fenway Park centennial ceremonies, speaking on the microphone to fans before a game against the Yankees in 2012.